 It is not a real golf course of-course but it is truly a unique desert-like landscape.
-Everywhere you look there is the only desert and dried land.
+Everywhere you look there is only desert and dried land.
 It is just off the main road and can easily be combined with the Badwater Basin, Artist’s Palette and others to be visited in one day.

 By far the best view of the entire park is at Dante’s View.
 The road is great and well maintained.
 You can also visit the Zabriskie Point on your way.
-This also is the best place to enjoy the sunset and stargaze since it is at high elevation (almost 5,500 ft).
+This also is the best place to enjoy the sunset and stargaze since it is at a high elevation (almost 5,500 ft).
 It does get busy so have that in mind.
 Especially if you plan to take pictures of the sunset make sure you are there early.
 Plenty of tripods with cameras were there on our arrival.

-On the road to Dante’s View, you can stop and see one of the better and more colorful mountain landscapes at the Zabriskie Point.
+On the road to Dante’s View, you can stop and see one of the better and more colorful mountain landscapes at Zabriskie Point.
 If you stay at The Inn it is 15 minutes drive.
 We visited this attraction two times since during the day it is very exposed and the shadows ruin the pictures.
 At sunrise, this was one of the best views we experienced in the park.
 The viewpoint has 360 degrees view of the different color hills and it is a nice place to just sit and relax enjoying the landscapes.
 With some coffee that is one of the best ways to start your morning while in the Desert Valley National Park.

 Mesquite Flat Sand Dunes